Compliance-Addons/CompliPlus/README.md

 - Bedrock looking more similar to netherrack in the nether
 - Better flower pots (by @RobertRR11; compatible with Faithful 3D only partially)
 - Moss on mossy stone bricks changing colour depending on biome (compatible with FAT!)
+- Intersecting planks and bricks using CTM overlays (by @RobertRR11; currently not compatible with FAT, will be in the future)
 ### Partially implemented features
 - Container-specific GUI
 - CTM overlay textures (will be reworked in the future)